Cedric Smith (statistician): Post-war career

 In 1946 he was appointed Assistant Lecturer at the Galton Laboratory at University College London.
 He remained at UCL for the rest of his career, becoming successively Lecturer and Reader, before appointment as Weldon Professor of Biometry in 1964.
 On his arrival at UCL, Smith was influenced by J. B. S. Haldane, who introduced him to problems of linkage in human genetics in which field he was able to bring his skills as a statistician to bear.
 He invented some of the mathematical methods used to map human genes.
 In 1955, he invented the "gene counting" method of inferring gene frequencies from the frequencies of genotypes in populations.
-This was an early example of the EM Algorithm, over 20 years before its introduction by Dempster, Laird and Rubin.
+This was an early example of the EM Algorithm, over 20 years before its introduction by Dempster and co-workers.
 He gave a more general discussion of the gene-counting method and its statistical properties in 1957.

 Smith was elected a Fellow of the Royal Statistical Society in 1945.
 He was a member of the Genetical Society (serving as Treasurer), the International Biometric Society (British Region), serving as President 1971–1972, and the International Statistical Institute.